George Tompkins (composer)

 George Ira Tompkins (1888–1972), was a ragtime composer, vocal director and music teacher from Waterbury, Connecticut.
 His musical contributions in the early 20th century in the Farmington and Naugatuck Valley regions of Connecticut were numerous.
-He was one of the earliest violin students of The Institute of Musical Art (known today as The Juilliard School) and a violinist in the New York Symphony Orchestra, predecessor to the Philharmonic Society of New York, later known as the New York Philharmonic.
+He was one of the earliest violin students of The Institute of Musical Art (known today as The Juilliard School) and was also active as a violinist in the New York Symphony Orchestra.